 Have you ever noticed how an actress or model looks seems to play a more vital role in an advertisement than the message they deliver?
 In her presentation, Killing Us Softly, Jean Kilbourne elaborates how an ad sells better than the product itself.
 Why?
 An ad can convey esoteric concepts, as well as simple product value.
 Concepts such as love, sexuality, dreams of success or normalcy are underpinning currents carried by most of today’s advertisements.

 Advertisements tell us who we are and who we want to be.
 They define a person in ways that even their own heritage cannot.
 With every other woman on the television or in the magazines looking fair and beautiful, girls in their teens assume this is the norm by which to conform.
-The kind of clothes, the shoes, the makeup, the must have handbags and even minor accessories like headbands and gloves attract these young minds easily with their color and glamor.
+The kind of clothes, the shoes, the makeup, the must-have handbags and even minor accessories like headbands and gloves attract these young minds easily with their color and glamor.

 As Kilbourne points out, lured into believing the airbrushed world of advertising by a young age, it becomes easy for girls to lose track of their identities, growing uncomfortable in their own skins.
-This has been the case with majority of the models in the past decade.
+This has been the case with the majority of the models in the past decade.
 Too many stories tell of models and starlets falling into hospitals or rehab centers, where the worst cases face traumatic disorders—sometimes leading to death.

 According to Jean, advertisements carry only one main message these days for women and that is to look good.
 She illustrates examples where women celebrities have admitted to the high degree of photo retouching in their own advertisements.
 Quoting supermodel Cindy Crawford, “I wish I looked like Cindy Crawford.”

 Most women in cinema and fashion have fallen prey to the post-production effort to make them appear slimmer, taller, bustier or fairer.
-Kilbourne gives various examples of entertainers and models (Kiera Knightley, Jessica Alba and Kelly Clarkson, to name a few) who have been Photoshopped to achieve magazine-worthy looks.
+Kilbourne gives various examples of entertainers and models (Kiera Knightley, Jessica Alba, and Kelly Clarkson, to name a few) who have been Photoshopped to achieve magazine-worthy looks.
 Not all actresses have gone along with this quietly, Kilbourne says.
 Titanic star Kate Winslet has publicly announced she looks nothing like her image on the cover of the British GQ magazine.

 Kilbourne feels this treatment of women is equivalent to an act of indirect violence.
 To live up to this airbrushed ideal, many women resort to dieting and other fast and dangerous methods to reduce their weight.
 Prime examples here, she says, are the models who grow thinner and thinner, year after year.
 A dire example, Ana Carolina Reston died of anorexia after being called ‘too fat’ by a modeling agency.
 Kilbourne asserts such cases have now become an all too common occurrence in the fashion industry.